danbrown1893/keyval/README.md

 The 10,000,000 Key/Value pairs performance target will depend on the size of the\
 values that are stored as well.
 As long as the machine/pod/instance has enough memory\
 it will work and will just increase the cost.
+Here we could consider compressing the data\
+the tradeoff is that Get operations could take longer.

 As the system scales, we could create multiple caches and add a hashing function that will\
 run on each key to determine which of the caches the value is stored on.
+It is also more\
+performant to have shorter keys.
+If the system becomes distributed, we would need to\
+decide whether we value consistency or availability.
+Consistency meaning all partitions have\
+the same values, availability meaning we are willing to return stale data.
+If consistency is\
+chosen, we need to come up with a reliable replication mechanism.
+At this point we would need\
+to remove the mutex as it will cause the cache to become slow.
+Instead we could use versioning\
+of values.